KL Is The Third Most Overworked City In The World, Surpassing Singapore

-How do you feel about living in KL, one of the most overworked cities in the world?
+If you think you’re being overworked, a new study may well dispel that notion.

-The next time someone says aloud that people in Singapore work harder, you can gently remind them to zip it because KL is home to one of the most overworked populations in the world, according to a study, behind only Dubai and Hong Kong.
-It seems even with the generous number of public holidays Malaysia has to offer, we still hustle a lot.
+According to a new study, Dubai, Hong Kong and Kuala Lumpur have been revealed as the most overworked cities in the world.
+The three cities have topped the list as some of the most overworked populations.

-When you start connecting dots, however, the quagmire becomes instantly starker as KL is caught in a double whammy – overworked and poorly remunerated.
+However in the case of Kuala Lumpur, the capital city of Malaysia is caught in a double whammy – overworked and poorly remunerated.
 The latter is especially conspicuous when putting salaries on offer between economic powerhouses like Dubai and Hong Kong and KL, ensnared in a middle-income trap, side by side.

 The latest study conducted by Kisi, an American security solutions company, sorts cities based on several criteria, including work intensity, city livability, quality of healthcare, cost of living and time off.